-You may decline a CPI increase in any year by advising us in writing within 30 days of the review date.
-You may also request in writing that CPI increases never apply again.
-Please note that if you wish to restart the CPI increases at a later date, you will need to submit an application, which we will underwrite based on information about the Insured Person.
-We will advise you in writing if your application is accepted, and when we will restart CPI increases.
+You may decline a CPI increase in any year by advising us within 30 days of the review date.
+You may also request that CPI increases never apply again.

+If you wish to restart the CPI increases at a later date, please contact us.